2016 Kremlin Cup (pool)

 The 2016 Kremlin Cup was a professional pool tournament in the discipline Ten-ball, held from 9–12 November 2016 in Olympic Stadium in Moscow, Russia.

 The winner was Alexander Kazakis, who defeated Thorsten Hohmann 9–6 in the final.
 Dsmitryj Tschuprou and Ralf Souquet took third place.
-Ruslan Chinachov, the winner of the previous two years, was eliminated in the quarter-final against Kazakis.
+Ruslan Chinakhov, the winner of the previous two years, was eliminated in the quarter-final against Kazakis.

 Tournament format

 The event featured 101 participants competing first in a Double-elimination tournament.
 When there are 32 players remaining, the tournament progressed to a single-elimination tournament.
 The event was contested as to eight racks, with the final as a race to 9 racks.
 The event was played as winner breaks.